sun/fig-standards/proposed/phpdoc.md

 5.  'object', the element to which this type applies is the instance of an undetermined class.

-6.  'mixed', the element to which this type applies can be of any type as specified here.
+6.  'scalar', the element to which this type applies can be of type 'boolean', 'float', 'integer', or 'string' as specified here.
 It is not known on compile time which type will be used.

+7.  'mixed', the element to which this type applies can be of any type as specified here.
+It is not known on compile time which type will be used.

-7.  'array', the element to which this type applies is an array of values.
+8.  'array', the element to which this type applies is an array of values.

-8.  'resource', the element to which this type applies is a resource per the [definition of PHP][PHP_RESOURCE].
+9.  'resource', the element to which this type applies is a resource per the [definition of PHP][PHP_RESOURCE].

-9.  'void', this type is commonly only used when defining the return type of a method or function.
+10. 'void', this type is commonly only used when defining the return type of a method or function.
     The basic definition is that the element indicated with this type does not contain a value and the user should not rely on any retrieved value.